tsackton/taelgar/Time/Calendar Eras.md

 The two most commonly used, both in these notes and by scholars and the learned across Taelgar, are:
 - Drankorian Reckoning, which dates years from the founding of Drankor.
-- Dwarven Reckoning, which dates years since the beginning of time at the end of the Riving.
+- Dwarven Reckoning, which dates years since the beginning of time at the end of [[the Riving]].

 However, other calendar eras may occasionally be used, including:
 - Dunmari reckoning, which counts dynastic years